 Welcome.
 I’m Rebekah.

 Why?
 Well, I was (still am, at times) scared of being misunderstood.
-Being raised in a Doomsday cult didn’t help; knowing almost anything not in line with Jehovah’s plan, just wasn’t worth the strength needed to bring it to life, whatever it was—didn’t help…so, why bother writing?
-I let 50-cent words–with exceptional definitions, and ideas I painstakingly strung together, in near-flawless sentences–just die inside me.
+Being raised in a doomsday cult—knowing that almost anything not aligned with Jehovah’s plan, just wasn’t worth the strength needed to bring it to life, whatever it was—didn’t help…so, why bother writing?
+I let 50-cent words—with exceptional definitions, and ideas I painstakingly strung together, in near-flawless sentences—just die inside me.

 Rainbow colored floppy disks, snuggly zipped up with poetry, short stories, and jagged pieces of a memoir, now sadly float atop a garbage heap somewhere in earth’s filthy beyond.
 And the words were still coursing through my veins.

 Silent all those years

 When I left the Kingdom Hall at sixteen I was just a rebellious teen, wading in the waters of defiance because they were shallow and fun.
 What I desperately needed was a universal push, forcing me to stand at the edge of sanity and bravely stare down my own reflection, which didn’t happen in my younger years.

 Upon reaching my mid-twenties, I chose to go back to the JW fold, silencing myself again.
 I dove headfirst into deep, spiritual waters, confronting the faith I thought I’d recklessly abandoned years prior.
 I was sure I’d made the right choice.
 Boy was I wrong.